 My knowledge of nocks is limited to those which are useful for high quality bamboo, which is all I make or shoot.
 Most of these products are readily available anywhere.
 I use 3Rivers archery for most of my purchases because they are an excellent company.

 My experiences with horn nocks is limited.
 I have not used them often, but they were fine for me.
 However, I have found that new designs are on the market.
 Typically the problem with horn nocks is that the small time sellers which offer the newer styles are not able to give you dimensions and specifications.
-Until they can provide this information, I simply stock the ones I know which come from China.
-I will also say that when I did order some of the newer styles, it took, nearly a month to receive them.
-But they won’t be hard to try, and the worst thing that might happen is that they break and have to be drilled out and replaced.
+Until they can provide this information, I simply stock the ones I know.
+They come from a supplier in China.
+The worst thing that might happen is that they might break.
+If this happens, they are easy to drill out and replace.
 This is easy to do and shouldn’t damage your arrows.
 So, I can see no reason why not…

 There is one complaint I have heard from one customer.
 See the section below.

 One complaint about horn nocks that is worth considering…